+Leif's mother died giving birth to him and his father died fighting a whale.
+No one could remember their names, so he was called Leif.
+He was born with a blood clot in his fist foretelling a life of hardship and danger.
 On the docks, Leif was nursed by sucking on rags dipped in sour goat's milk and fish oil.
 When he was old enough to walk, Leif was taken on the boats to work, moving from boat to boat to boat.
 As he grew, he was made to work repairing nets and cooking eel meat.
 These ships hunted seals for their fur and meat.
 To find the best seals whose fur was the thickest, the boats had to go north.

-When he was twelve-years-old, the ship set up an isolated fish camp where they left Leif, and "four used-up and part-crippled old men -- on named Carl" and a small boy named little Carl.
+When he was twelve-years-old, the ship set up an isolated fish camp where they left Leif, and "four used-up and part-crippled old men -- one named Carl" and a small boy named little Carl.
 They were to fish and smoke salmon while the ship travelled north to hunt seals.
 They smoked and dried enough to last at least six months, but the ship never returned.

-The men had made a small cedar canoe but now they knew they needed a larger canoe.
-To that end they had felled a tree to begin making a dugout canoe.
+The men made a small cedar canoe but now they knew they needed a larger canoe.
+To that end they felled a tree to begin making a dugout canoe.
 It was at this time that the dark ship came.
 The dark ship, was a wooden ship with dirty slack sails that drifted in during the fog.
 Its foul stink of death could be smelled before it was seen.
-The ship came into the cove during the nigh and in the morning four dirty men arrived on shore in a small boat.
+The ship came into the cove during the night and in the morning four dirty men arrived on shore in a small boat.
 No one knew what the men from the dark ship were trying to tell them.
 When their ship began to drift back out, the men raced back to their ship.
 Old Carl said, "They are men who have lost their shadows."

 As he became sicker, Leif saw that Little Carl had passed away, his spirit had gone to Valhalla.
 But he was too weak and he sank into darkness.
 While he was unconscious with the illness, a pod of black and white whales came upon the canoe and decided to play with it.
 Eventually, one of the mother whales pushed the canoe onto a rocky beach out of reach of the young whales.